Inner Child Drawings

 1. Number your sketchbook pages from 1-30.

-2. Each day, for 30 days create a spontaneous drawing.
+2. Each day, for 30 days, create a spontaneous inner child drawing with your non-dominant hand.

-3. Make notes of any insights that arise.
+3. Ask your inner child questions.
+Make notes of any insights that arise.

 Daily Inner Child Drawing Exercise

-1. Relax and breathe with your paper and crayons in front of you.
+1. RELAX AND MOVE INTO YOUR INTUITION: Relax and breathe with your paper and crayons set out in front of you.

-2. Close your eyes; see or feel a child near you.
-Notice the colour of her/his hair, notice the height, posture, clothing.
+2. VISUALIZE YOUR INNER CHILD: Close your eyes; see or feel a child near you.
+Notice the colour of her/his hair, height, posture, and clothing.
 Open your heart and feel yourself accepting this child exactly as s/he is, even if the child is angry, sad or frightened.
 Draw a picture of your inner child with your non-dominant hand.

-4. Let the child draw a picture of itself for you and answer the questions using fun kid art materials such as crayons or felt markers.
+4. DRAW WITH YOUR NON-DOMINANT HAND: Let your inner child draw a picture of itself for you.
+Then, answer the questions using fun kid art materials such as crayons or felt markers.
 Draw and answer the questions with your non-dominant hand.

-5. Thank the child for sharing with you.
+5. GRATITUDE: Thank the child for sharing with you.

-Be aware that as you draw for 30 days in a row, many inner children may want to come up for your witnessing attention.
-Some inner children will be happy, some will be sad, some will be angry.
-Some may have even been buried, or are just barely alive for lack of attention.
-All will need to be kindly allowed to have their full expression no matter how immature they may seem.
+As you draw for 30 days, many inner children may want to come up for your witnessing attention.
+Some will be happy, some sad, and some angry.
+Some may have been buried or are barely alive because of a lack of attention.
+All will need to be kindly allowed to express themselves fully, no matter how immature they may seem.

 Guidelines for the Optimum Self-Expression of Your Inner Child